protecode-sc/helm-chart/README.md

 option is not possible.
 However, it is still possible to manually populate the internal vulnerability database and keep it up-to-date.

-To populate the database, you can download dataset from `https://protecode-sc.com/updates/vulndata/`.
+To populate the database, you can download dataset from `https://bdba.blackduck.com/updates/vulndata/`.
-This requires the same credential that are used for Synopsys community.
+This requires the same credential that are used for Black Duck Community.
 You will receive "vulndata.tar.xz" which is roughly 500MB.

 This can be brought to airgapped network, and inserted into running BDBA kubernetes deployment by